Société Notre-Dame de Montréal: Founding and activities

 In the spring of 1641 three ships departed from La Rochelle to the New World with the mission of establishing a Christian colony on the Island of Montreal.
 One ship contained de Maisonneuve and about twenty five men, a second ship containing Jeanne Mance and a dozen men, and a third containing three women and ten men.
 The third ship arrived without issue and the second, containing Jeanne Mance, reached Quebec on August 8, 1641. de Maisonneuve's journey, wrought by misfortune and poor weather, caused him to lose several men and delay his arrival until August 20.
 De Maisonneuve's two-week absence gave rise to ridicule of the Society's mission in New France.
 Public and elite opinion in Quebec began to center around talks of the mission as a "foolhardy enterprise".
 This opinion garnered much credibility from the recent skirmishes between Iroquois and the French, which led many to believe that the settlement, having so few men to defend it, would soon be destroyed by the Iroquois.
 Despite the ridicule his venture received, De Maisonneuve would have carried out his mission of colonization except for the coming winter weather.
 The expedition's arrival in late August had delayed the colonial project considerably.
 Given the recent Iroquois threat and the coming frost, de Maisonneuve decided to suspend the founding of Ville Marie until next spring, spending the winter in Ste-Foye with his crew.
 During the winter, Mance played a critical role in managing and storing the supplies.

 Over the course of the winter and early spring, boat construction went on busily in Ste-Foye.
 On May 8, 1642, de Maisonneuve's colonizing force set out for the Island of Montreal.
 The Flotilla consisted of a pinnacle, a Garbarre, and two Chaloupes.
 On the 17th of May, the Society came into sight of the island and formally took possession of it.
 The next morning they made their landing at La Place Royale, an islet at the mouth of the stream which Samuel de Champlain had previously designated as a safe haven.
 De Maisonneuve decided that on this spot would be where he erected his fort and settlement.
 That day an altar was erected by Jeanne Mance and the first Mass was held on the Island of Montreal.
 This act symbolized the beginning of Ville Marie, the ambitious dream of La Société Notre-Dame de Montréal.

 Early encounters with Natives

-From the beginning, the area where the Society was founded was prone to attacks by neighboring Iroquois tribes.
-In 1650, Paul Chomedey de Maisonneuve returned to New France, from a voyage to France during which he met with Jeanne Mance.
+From the beginning, the area where the Society was founded was prone to attacks by neighboring Iroquois tribes, primarily the Mohawk Nation, that dominated this area.
+In 1650, Paul Chomedey de Maisonneuve returned to New France, after a trip to France during which he met with Jeanne Mance.
 Mance warned de Maisonneuve of the destruction of Huronia by the Iroquois.
 Huron survivors of the attack fled before the onslaught and "passed by Ville Marie on their way to safety at Quebec – a sinister omen of things to come."